Power amplifiers, TPA boards.

 The TPA3255 channels have to be driven differentially anyhow.

+The supply voltages for the differential receivers are taken from the FLT-board.
 The two TPA's are configured such that one is a master PWM clock and the other is slave.
 In that way no low-frequency interference is possible because of slightly different PWM frequencies.
 In such a master-slave configuration the chips do their PWM even out of phase to reduce radio frequent emission.

 Do pay attention to the HF inductors.
 This type (MA5172-AE.pdf), also used in the TI evaluation module, does not show a reduction of inductance with currents up to 40 Amps.
 Many same looking inductors show this behaviour already with a few Amps.
 These inductors are in the loudspeaker ciruit, outside the feedback loop, so any non-linearity will produce distortion.
 A calculation: 10 uH at 10 kHz has a reactive impedance of 0.63 Ohm.
 If this inductance is modulated by other frequencies you will certainly hear distorsion.